ablades/rusttp/notes.md

     _ => (), // Do nothing with the rest of the values in the 0-255 spectrum of u8
 }

+//The if let syntax lets you combine if and let into a less verbose way to handle values that match one pattern while ignoring the rest. if let Some(3) = some_u8_value {
+        println!("three");
+    }

 ```

+## Managing Projects

+Packages: A Cargo feature that lets you build, test, and share crates
+Crates: A tree of modules that produces a library or executable
+Modules and use: Let you control the organization, scope, and privacy of paths
+Paths: A way of naming an item, such as a struct, function, or module

+use works like import path

+as - creates an alias for an import